Davghost/Davghost/README.md

 ## Behind the Code
-Student focused on programming and Olympiads
+Student focused on programming and Olympiads.
-Committed to excellence and technical performance Constantly evolving to perform at the highest levels
+Committed to excellence and technical performance.
+Constantly evolving to perform at the highest levels